E-Safety and GDPR

 In order to learn effectively, young people need a good night's sleep.
 We advise parents to make sure that their children are not using electronic equipment (e.g. computer games, games consoles, tablets, laptops, and mobile phones) when they should be sleeping.
 Mobile phones constantly send out electromagnetic signals whether or not they are being used to make calls.
 As their brains are still developing, young people should not sleep with mobile phones under their pillows, or near their heads.
 Neither should they use phones or portable devices whilst they are plugged into the mains.

-The General Data Protection Regulation (GDPR) is a piece of EU-wide legislation that will determine how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.
+The UK General Data Protection Regulation (UK GDPR) works with the Data Protection Act 2018 (DPA 2018) to form the UK's data protection framework.
+It determines how people’s personal data is processed and kept safe, and the legal rights individuals have over their own data.

-For all data processing activity we do under the GDPR, we must identify a lawful basis.
-Our school processes most personal data in order to comply with our statutory obligations but in some cases, we need to obtain consent to process data.
-This consent must be freely given, specific, informed and unambiguous.
+For all data processing activity we do under the UK GDPR, we must identify a lawful basis.
+Our school processes most personal data in order to comply with our statutory obligations but in some cases, we need to obtain consent to process personal data.

 Examples where we WILL NOT need to seek consent